DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Configurations of Evaluated Models

 For LLM Blueprint, we employ Qwen2.5-7B-Instruct as the LLM to perform attribute extraction and position extraction from long prompts.
 For Deepfloyd IF, ``IF-I-XL-v1.0'' serves as the first-stage model, ``IF-II-L-v1.0'' serves as the second-stage model, and ``stable-diffusion-x4-upscaler'' serves as the upscaler.

-For the long-prompt optimized models, we employ the highest-performing open-source backbones available for each model.
+For each long-prompt optimized model, we employ the highest-performing open-source backbone available.
 It should be noted that while superior backbones have been described in their papers, their unavailability in open-source repositories precludes their inclusion in our evaluations.